maskedcoder/CartoonJS/README.markdown

 ##### Matrix([name]) -> new Matrix object

-Creates a new Matrix, identified by `name`. **Warning:** A Matrix's name can interfere with CartoonItem names, if it is added to a CartoonScene, so it would be best to name it something unique.
+Creates a new Matrix, identified by `name`. **Warning:** A Matrix's name can interfere with Cartoon Item names, if it is added to a CartoonScene, so it would be best to name it something unique.

 - `name` : The a string that uniquely identifies the Matrix